GenerateNU/platemate/README.md

 <!-- markdownlint-enable MD013 -->

-### If NIX does not work (Ask TL first)
+### If NIX does not work:

--   Ask Tech Lead for Help first if Nix is not working
+- Ask a Tech Lead for help!
--   If all else fails follow the steps in docs/ManualInstall.md